What Is an Offshore Development Center (ODC)?

 - Scalability – ODCs can quickly expand or reduce team sizes based on project demands.

-How does an ODC differ from Traditional Outsourcing?
+How does an ODC Differ from Traditional Outsourcing?

 Traditional outsourcing typically involves hiring external contractors or third-party vendors to complete a project, with limited control over the team and processes.